Craig88/microbit-autouploader/README.md

 # microbit-autouploader
-Automate the process of uploading code to the BBC micro:bit from a Mac.
+Automate the process of uploading code to the micro:bit on a Mac.

 ## Installation